Table of Contents Show

 Attend a sports event.
 It does not matter if you are a fan of basketball, baseball, football, or anything else; New Orleans has something for almost all sports lovers.

-Visit the New Orleans Botanical Garden, which exhibits an impressive array of flora and fauna and presents live music and academic programs.
-Enjoy some time at Cafe Du Monde, located just across Decatur Street (from Jackson Square), to have the finest beignets.
+Visit the New Orleans Botanical Garden, which exhibits an impressive flora and fauna and presents live music and academic programs.
+Enjoy some time at Cafe Du Monde, located just across Decatur Street (from Jackson Square), where you can have the finest beignets.

 Attend the traditional jazz event in New Orleans.
 It is a specific musical subgenre with recognizable artistic characteristics that are linked to festival customs in a particular, regional culture.